johanhermansson/Wordpress-Helpers/README.md

 # Wordpress Helpers

-A collection of abstract PHP classes to work easier with WordPress themes with Composer.
+A collection of abstract PHP classes to work easier with WordPress themes using Composer.

 ## Installation